DamianFijal/IBM-Data-Analyst-Capstone-Project/README.md

 # IBM-Data-Analyst-Capstone-Project

-This repository is for all the coding for the Capstone Projest from IBM Data Analyst course.
+This repository is for all coding for the Capstone Projest from IBM Data Analyst course.

 The repository consist:
  - Collecting Data Using API's and Webscrapping